Martin Freeman on Who Do You Think You Are?: Everything you need to know

 To fill in the gaps, Martin begins by researching the life of his grandfather, Leonard.
-When World War Two began, Leonard headed to France as part of the ill-fated British Expeditionary Force.
+When the Second World War began, Leonard headed to France as part of the ill-fated British Expeditionary Force.
 It was a chaotic time and military records show that Leonard, a medic, was killed a couple of days before the evacuation from Dunkirk began.

 At the Imperial War Museum, Martin sees the war diary of the 150th Field Ambulance, Leonard’s unit.
 It says that two men died as the result of a Luftwaffe attack on 24 May 1940, but gives no names.
 Martin next heads for Wenlock Barracks in Hull.
 Here, he at last gets confirmation that Leonard died in an air raid.
 He also sees a memorial to his grandfather.